williamhercastillo1989/Android-Prueba-T-cnica-/README.md

 # HI I´M WILLIAM Android Developer

 ## Introduction
-This README serves as a guide for developers working on the Android application utilizing Hilt, Dagger, MVVM, Retrofit, Coroutines, and design patterns.
+This README serves as a guide for developers working on the Android application utilizing Hilt, Dagger, MVVM, Retrofit, Paging, Jetpack Compose, Coroutines, and robust testing frameworks.
 It outlines the project structure, dependencies, and best practices to ensure a seamless development experience.

 ---